YeeShin504/linear-algebra/README.md

 ### Work in Progress

 - [ ] Include better documentations for how to use the functions.
-- [ ] Add conditions to generate specific matrices (either randomly or symbolically).
 - [ ] Better `ref` algorithm to determine boundary conditions for a given matrix.
-- [ ] Offline Optical Character Recognition (OCR) support to key in entries of matrices quickly and accurately during exam conditions.

 ### Credits